AmbitionFramework/ambition/src/optional/plugin-almanna/documentation.md

 ## Installation and Configuration

 The Almanna plugin can be installed using the usual Ambition plugin tool.
 The plugin will link with your application.
+This requires that libalmanna, and potentially any dev package, is installed on your development machine.

 To change the configuration of the Almanna plugin, edit your application's configuration file in the `config/` directory.